Cost of Living in Las Vegas, NV

 Las Vegas for Different Lifestyles

-Retirees: Las Vegas is recognized as a retirement-friendly destination.
-The favorable tax environment in Nevada helps retirees preserve more of their fixed income, whether that comes from Social Security, pensions, or retirement account withdrawals.
-With healthcare costs averaging $440 per month and housing at $1,350, retirees on a fixed budget can plan with reasonable confidence.
+Retirees: Las Vegas earns its reputation as a retirement-friendly destination.
+The favorable tax climate in Nevada helps retirees keep more of their fixed income, whether it flows from Social Security, pensions, or retirement account withdrawals.
+Monthly healthcare costs of $440 and housing at 34 percent of the budget let retirees plan with confidence.

 Is Las Vegas, NV Right for You?